Infinite-Impact-Insights/kig.re/_posts/2014-10-12-borat-bathroom-occupancy-wireless-detection-and-notification-with-arduino.md

 </div>
 <br />

-#### Communication
+### Communication

+Next question was – how would the display unit receive information about each bathroom status?

 This part was easy – I picked up a few [nRF24L01+ radios](http://www.amazon.com/nRF24L01-Wireless-Transceiver-Arduino-Compatible/dp/B00E594ZX0/?_encoding=UTF8&tag=kiguino-20) for very cheap.
-An excellent [communications library](http://maniacbug.github.io/RF24/) has some of the best Arduino C++ code I've seen, and instilled confidence.
+Most excellent [RF24 communications library](http://maniacbug.github.io/RF24/) has some of the best Arduino C++ code I've seen, and so it instilled confidence in this approach.
+Quick test of the radios at work showed that they are more than capable of reaching through the walls.

-#### Detecting Occupancy Status
+### Detecting Occupancy Status

+The last problem was about actual occupancy detection.

-This is where things got more tricky.
+And *this* is where things got quite a bit more tricky.

 I brainstormed with a few folks on many an option.
 We discussed:

-* Detecting the status of the door's lock.
+* __Detecting the status of the door's lock__.
 This would have been great, but required changing the locks in a rented building, which was not allowed.
 There are additional issues with this solution, but I won't go into that here.
-* I saw some projects online where people used magnetic strips to detect if the door is simply closed or open.
+* I saw some projects online where people used __magnetic strips__ to detect if the door is simply closed or open.
 However, this requires everyone to leave the door open when they leave – not realistic!
-* Some suggested relying on light detection alone.
+* Some suggested relying on __light detection__ alone.
 Easy and cheap?
 Yes.
 Reliable?
 No. Not only that, but the bathroom fan is connected to the light switch, so people often leave the light on deliberately to keep the fan going.
-* Another simple option would be to use a motion sensor.
+* Another simple option would be to use a __motion sensor__.
 However this alone is simply not sufficient, as we'll see in a moment.

 It was clear to me that a combination system was needed.
 Something that not only relies on light or motion detection alone, but uses a combination of multiple sensors.
 Pretty soon, I settled on using just these three: